acot-a11y/acot/packages/document/README.md

 # @acot/document

-> A set of tools for working with documentation for acot plugins.
+> A set of tools for working with documentation for acot presets.

 ## Installation